isabelladegen/corrclust-validation/docs/algorithm_evaluation.md

 ## 4. Results Interpretation

-Contextualise your results using our benchmark reference values provide in our paper: [CSTS: A Benchmark for the Discovery of Correlation Structures in Time Series Clustering](https://arxiv.org/html/2505.14596v1).
+Contextualise your results using our benchmark reference values provide in our paper: [CSTS: A Benchmark for the Discovery of Correlation Structures in Time Series Clustering](https://arxiv.org/html/2505.14596v1), Appendix D - Benchmark Reference Values.

 ## 5. Statistical Validation